hanyingong/DivvyBikeAnalysis/README.md

 ## Highlights/ Showcase

-    1. Analysis conducted in complete data analytics framework.
+- Analysis conducted in complete data analytics framework.
 (Ask -> Prepare -> Process -> Analyse -> Share -> Act)

-    2. Technical know-hows:
+- Technical know-hows:
       i) How to compute the physical distance between 2 points on the earth, using latitude and longitude, via “Haversine” formula from “mpu” library.
       ii) How to retrieve the address using latitude and longitude from “geopy”, and via free API from Nominatim.

-    3. Data visualisation (Published to Tableau Public.)
+- Data visualisation (Published to Tableau Public.)

 ## Summary

-Important Links:
+Important Docs / Links:

-    1. Summary of Analysis (PDF in One Drive): https://1drv.ms/b/s!Aj-vT8FJDVrhmHmRpWSfq9cFcVJG?e=F5yjRY
+- Summary of Analysis (PDF in One Drive): https://1drv.ms/b/s!Aj-vT8FJDVrhmHmRpWSfq9cFcVJG?e=F5yjRY

-    2. Data Visualisation (Tableau Public): https://public.tableau.com/app/profile/han.ying.ong4602/viz/DivvyBikeAnalysis_GoogleCertification/Summary
+- Data Visualisation (Tableau Public): https://public.tableau.com/app/profile/han.ying.ong4602/viz/DivvyBikeAnalysis_GoogleCertification/Summary

-    3. data preparation and processing scripts can be found in this repository instead.
+- data preparation and processing scripts can be found in this repository instead.

 ### Business Objective from Case Study

 [Who] A bike sharing company in Chicago, Cyclistic.

 [What] Target to convert casual riders into annual members.

 [Why] To maximize the number of annual memberships.

 [How] To analyze the Cyclistic’s historical bike trip data to identify trends, to find out
-          1. What are the differences between annual members and casual riders
+          - What are the differences between annual members and casual riders
-          2. why casual riders would buy a membership
+          -  why casual riders would buy a membership
-          3. How digital media affect their marketing tactics
+          - How digital media affect their marketing tactics

 Scope of Analysis from Case Study: